J-T-Nelson/GWASpops.pheno2geno/man/GWASpops.pheno2geno.md

 }

 #setting valid names for the tables in the list, these names can easily be set to numbers as well,
-#however having no name at OR having invalid characters within the names can cause the function to fail.
+#however having no name at all OR, having invalid characters within the names can cause the function to fail.
 names(dummyList) <- LETTERS[1:10]

+#writing our data frames to a specified location.
+One CSV is produced per table within 'dummyList'
 write_csv_listOf_DFs(dummyList, destinationFolder = './dummy')
 ```